Wide-angle Image Rectification: A Survey: Performance Evaluation

 \subsection{Experiment Settings}

 \textbf{Datasets.} The ability of the learning-based methods partly depends on the training set.
 In early work, e.g., \citep{rong_RadialLensDistortion_2016}, the distorted training data is synthesized directly from standard images from the ImageNet dataset \citep{deng_ImageNetLargescaleHierarchical_2009} using randomly chosen distortion parameters.
 Since extra semantic or structure information has been proved useful for facilitating the training of deep networks, some datasets in related high-level computer vision tasks are also utilized for synthesizing distortion training images.
-For example, in \citep{yin_FishEyeRecNetMulticontextCollaborative_2018}, scene parsing annotations in ADE20k dataset \citep{zhou_SemanticUnderstandingScenes_2019} can be used as the high-level semantic supervision.
-Similarly, the network in \citep{lorincz_SingleViewDistortion_2019} is supervised by extra semantic labels from KITTI odometry dataset \citep{geiger_AreWeReady_2012} and synthetic images via the Carla driving simulator \citep{pmlr-v78-dosovitskiy17a} .
+For example, in \citep{yin_FishEyeRecNetMulticontextCollaborative_2018}, scene parsing annotations in ADE20k dataset \citep{zhou_SemanticUnderstandingScenes_2019}\footnote{https://groups.csail.mit.edu/vision/datasets/ADE20K/} can be used as the high-level semantic supervision.
+Similarly, the network in \citep{lorincz_SingleViewDistortion_2019} is supervised by extra semantic labels from KITTI odometry dataset \citep{geiger_AreWeReady_2012}\footnote{http://www.cvlibs.net/datasets/kitti/} and synthetic images via the Carla driving simulator \citep{pmlr-v78-dosovitskiy17a}\footnote{https://carla.org/}.
 Lines, as the most common structure, are used as the extra supervision in several works \citep{lopez_DeepSingleImage_2019,xue_LearningCalibrateStraight_2019,liao_ModelFreeDistortionRectification_2020,yang_UnsupervisedFisheyeImage_2020}.
 For example, the proposed line-rich dataset in \citep{xue_LearningCalibrateStraight_2019,xue_FisheyeDistortionRectification_2020} provide both the ground truth distortion parameters and the 2D/3D line segment annotations in man-made environments.
 Consequently, the LaRecNet trained on this dataset achieved state-of-the-art results.
-Some samples of the synthetic distorted images are shown in Figure \ref{fig:dataset}.
+Some samples of the synthetic datasets are shown in Figure \ref{fig:dataset}.

 \textbf{Metrics.} When the ground truth image is known, the difference between the rectified image and the original image can measure the accuracy of the rectification.
 PSNR and SSIM \citep{wang_ImageQualityAssessment_2004} are two widely used image quality assessment metrics with known reference, where the former accounts for mean square error and the latter accounts for the structural difference.
 We adopted them as objective evaluation metrics in this paper.
 Besides, in order to precisely measure the geometric accuracy of the rectified image, some new metrics have been proposed in \citep{rong_RadialLensDistortion_2016,xue_FisheyeDistortionRectification_2020}.
 For example, precision and recall can be used to measure if the pixels on the distorted lines are still on the straight lines after rectification \citep{xue_FisheyeDistortionRectification_2020}.
 The precision and recall are calculated by